fairdataihub/FAIRshare-Docs/docs/developer-documentation/environment-variables.md

 VUE_APP_GITHUB_SERVER_URL=https://api.github.com

 # Tokens encryption key
+# You will have to disconnect and reconnect your accounts for this to take effect.
 VUE_APP_ENCRYPTION_KEY=XXXXXXX  # You can use any string here.
-You will have to disconnect and reconnect your accounts for this to take effect.

 # GitHub OAuth
 # Create an OAuth application on GitHub and add the client ID and secret here.